-Even though conservative, non-surgical treatment is the preferred starting point.
-Doctors may recommend immediate revision spine surgery if you are experiencing any of the following conditions:
+Even though non-surgical treatment is the preferred starting point.
+Doctors may suggest immediate revision spine surgery if you have any of the following conditions:

 - Serious nerve-related pain or weakness, shooting pains, and numbness – especially in the legs

-- Broken or displaced spinal instrumentation that could damage nerves or vascular structures
+- Broken or displaced spinal rods & screws that could damage nerves or vascular structures

 - Spinal infection

 We’re here to help STOP THE PAIN